qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 ![Diagram of Effects.
 Small improvements lead to time for valuable work lead to time for improvements and the circle is round.
 After several small improvements there might be a game changer.](/attachments/blogposts/2023/time-for-improvement-game-changer.svg)

-This visual attemps to show non-linear growth.
-This is often hard to comprehend, a 1% change a day means a massive change at the end of the year.

 Further reading
 ---------------

-- Willem wrote about how [experiments move you forward](/2020/06/26/experiments-move-you-forward.html).
+- We wrote about how [experiments move you forward](/2020/06/26/experiments-move-you-forward.html).
 Experimentation is also a system, the more you do it, the lower the cost per experiment gets.
 - We have more posts on [productivity from management and team perspectives](/blog-by-tag/#tag-productivity).
 Some more systemic, like the current post, others more focused on e.g. [(counter-)productive use of automated tests](/2020/11/27/paying-the-price-of-fast-tests.html).
-- @@todo QSM reference might be easier here than further above.
 - [Under Pressure](/2020/10/26/under-pressure.html)
-- @@todo jessitron on you want acceleration

 <aside>
-  <h3>@@ TODO Call to action</h3>
+  <h3>Have a coffee with us </h3>
   <p>call</p>
   <p><div>
     <a href="/consulting">Learn more about our consultancy services</a>